rxOred/blog/content/post/hello.md

 Here I am, editing the first blog post :)

 Anyway, about this blog.
 Here I will be posting my projects, research, guides, and other useless information on programming, system security, and reverse engineering.
-I'm also looking forward to starting posting malware analysis reports and CTF writeups.
+I'm also looking forward to start posting malware analysis reports and CTF writeups.

 So, I think that's it :3